 MARY.
 It's true dear - true.
 You won't look at me like that.
 They're not the gentle eyes I knew - I have never seen you look like that before and I am afraid!
 Afraid - for him the Church decrees I call husband!
-(PETER STEPS FORWARD - A TENSE HARD LOOK IS ON HIS FACE.
-MARY SCREAMS) Cinders - go to John - warn him of his danger.
-This man will kill him - and if he did - ? the killing would be just and right.
+(PETER will kill him - and if he did - ? the killing would be just and right.